agkozak/zcomet/README.md

 ## News

+- August 24, 2023
+    + `zcomet compile` no longer expands aliases when compiling scripts.
 - November 17, 2021
     + `zcomet update` no longer re-sources loaded plugins and snippets, as doing so can have undesired consequences.
 Instead, it reminds the user to `exec zsh` refresh the system.
 - November 16, 2021